mweglowski/escape-the-virus/README.md

-# konkurs
+# Escape The Virus
-JavaScript Game

-## Description
-You have to reach specific location to escape from the Virus that is spreading so fast!
+🦠 You have to reach specific location to escape from the Virus that is spreading so fast!